Vincent Bueno

 Vincent Mendoza Bueno (born 10 December 1985) is an Austrian singer of Filipino descent.

 On 12 January 2008, he became the winner of the ORF programme, Musical!
 Die Show (Musical!
 The Show), an Austrian television musical contest.

 He also served as a support act for Filipino singer Sarah Geronimo's concert in Vienna.
 On 18 January 2008, Bueno told the Philippine media of his plans to debut in the Philippines.
 He then made his first performance in Philippine Television on ASAP XV on 29 August 2010.
 He also signed a contract under Star Records, an ABS-CBN Entertainment Group Company, to pursue his music career in the Philippines.

 He was supposed to represent Austria at the Eurovision Song Contest 2020 in Rotterdam, The Netherlands with the song, "Alive".
-However, on 18 March 2020, the event was cancelled due to the Coronavirus outbreak.
+However, on 18 March 2020, the event was cancelled due to the COVID-19 pandemic.
 Instead, he represented the country at the Eurovision Song Contest 2021 with the song "Amen", however it did not qualify for the final.